jenzhee/jenzhee/README.md

 ## Hi web surfer! 👋
 I'm Jen, an undergraduate student at Vanderbilt University double-majoring in Computer Science and Cognitive Studies, with a minor in Engineering Management.
 I'm passionate about solving human problems through thoughtful engineering and design.
 My past work spans from UX research in healthcare to computational modeling in aerospace.
-I also like code stuff for fun!
+I also code stuff for fun!

 🔧 My tools:
 Python · Java · MATLAB · Figma · Framer · JavaScript/HTML/CSS